mscook/BanzaiDB/README.rst

 Why BanzaiDB?
 -------------

-Downstream analysis (secondary/tertiary) of large collections of draft microbial genomes typically generates many separate flat files.
+The analysis (primary/secondary/tertiary) of large collections of draft microbial genomes from NGS typically generates many separate flat files.

 The bioinformatician will:
     * write scripts to parse and extract the important information from